emacs-php/php-mode/README.md

 Installation
 ------------

+**PHP Mode requires Emacs 24 or later.**  PHP Mode may work with older versions of Emacs but this is not guaranteed.
+Bug reports for problems related to using PHP Mode with older versions of Emacs will most like *not* be addressed.
-If you are using GNU Emacs 24 or later then you can use its [package][] feature to install PHP Mode from [MELPA][].  *The [Marmalade][] package repository only has the original PHP Mode from 2004.*

-If you are using an older version of Emacs, or if you simply do not wish to use the package manager, then all you need to do is download the `php-mode.el` file, place it inside your `load-path`, and optionally add `(require 'php-mode)` to your Emacs configuration to automatically enable PHP Mode whenever you open a PHP file.
+With GNU Emacs 24 or later then you can use its [package][] feature to install PHP Mode from [MELPA][].  *The [Marmalade][] package repository only has the original PHP Mode from 2004.*  Therefore we recommend you use MELPA to install PHP Mode.
+If you simply do not wish to use the package manager, then all you need to do is download the `php-mode.el` file, place it inside your `load-path`, and optionally add `(require 'php-mode)` to your Emacs configuration to automatically enable PHP Mode whenever you open a PHP file.

-Additionally, you can add skeleton/php-ext.el to your `load-path` to [enable the templates](https://www.gnu.org/software/emacs/manual/html_node/autotype/index.html#Top).
+Additionally, you can add `skeleton/php-ext.el` to your `load-path` to [enable the templates](https://www.gnu.org/software/emacs/manual/html_node/autotype/index.html#Top).

-**Note:** PHP Mode requires Emacs 23.1 or later.

 Status